burtchell/homeserver/README.md

 Note: The `-K` parameter is only necessary for the first run, since the playbook configures passwordless sudo.

 For later runs, you may only want to update certain ansible roles.
-To do so, you can run the playbook like this:
+To do so, you can run the playbook like this, using tags from `run.yml`:

 ```
 ansible-playbook run.yml --tags"containers"